CIRCT

 A module definition

 The moore.module operation represents a SystemVerilog module, including its name, port list, and the constituent parts that make up its body.
-The module’s body is an SSACFG region, since declarations within SystemVerilog modules generally have to appear before their uses, and dedicated assignment operators are used to make connections after declarations.
+The module’s body is a graph region.

 See IEEE 1800-2017 § 3.3 “Modules” and § 23.2 “Module definitions”.